pydanny/pydanny-event-notes/leanstartup2012/index.rst

 Other live-notes / live-blogs
 ==============================

 As is frequently happens, I'm not the only one documenting the event live.
+Check out the hard work and excellent writing of others!

 * https://docs.google.com/document/d/1scTPA9HyYdhMISy1vm6XI8viEUOAkRzboDjTsI2W3fw/preview?sle=true#
 * http://www.bizwatchsearchanalytics.com/reporting/?p=907&option=com_wordpress&Itemid=1